grafana/grafana/docs/sources/datasources/_index.md

 ## Data source plugins

 You can install additional data sources as plugins.
 To view available data source plugins, see the [Grafana Plugins catalog](https://grafana.com/plugins).
-To build your own, see the ["Build a data source plugin"](https://grafana.com/tutorials/build-a-data-source-plugin/) tutorial.
+To build your own, see the ["Build a data source plugin"](https://grafana.com/tutorials/build-a-data-source-plugin/) tutorial and our documentation about [building a plugin](/developers/plugins/).